Tuesday 3 September 2019

-“Landscape with sleeping shepherd” (Rijksmuseum title), 1677/82, in reverse to the drawing of the same subject by Titian (1489/90–1576) held by the Louvre (Inv.
-No. 5534), from the series of 53 etchings after Titian and Veronese (Ruggeri I.1-53; Hollstein X,1-53), “Opera Selectiora” (aka “Opera selectiora quae Titianus Vecellius Cadubriensis et Paulus Calliari Veronensis inventarunt ac pinxerunt”), published by Jacobus van Campen (fl.1682) in Venice.
+“Landscape with Flute Playing Shepherd” (Rijksmuseum title), 1682 [date of publication], after the drawing of the same subject by Titian (1489/90–1576) held by the Albertina in Vienna (Inv. no.1477), from the series of 53 etchings after Titian and Veronese (Ruggeri I.1-53; Hollstein X,1-53), “Opera Selectiora” (aka “Opera selectiora quae Titianus Vecellius Cadubriensis et Paulus Calliari Veronensis inventarunt ac pinxerunt”), published in the 1682 edition by Jacobus van Campen (fl.1682) in Venice.
 (Note: later editions published in 1786 and 1789 are inscribed with the address of the Italian printmaker and publisher, Teodoro Viero [1740–1819].)

-Etching on laid paper trimmed with narrow margins to the image borderline and backed with a support sheet.
+Etching on laid paper trimmed along the image borderline and backed with a support sheet.

-State i (of ii) before the address of Teodoro Viero of the later 1786 and 1789 editions.
+State i (of ii) before the address of Teodoro Viero.

 The Rijksmuseum offers the following description of this print:

 (transl.)
-“Landscape with a sleeping shepherd under a tree.
-A herd of animals grazes next to him.
-A brook winds through the landscape to the right, houses stand in the distance.
+“Watery landscape with shepherds driving their herd of sheep towards a pool of water.
+In the left foreground a shepherd plays the flute.
 The print is part of a 53-part series of prints based on paintings by Titian and Veronese.”

-See also the description of the print at the British Museum:
+See also the description of this print at the British Museum:

-Condition: faultless, richly inked, crisp and well-printed early impression with a few faint spots, a flattened centrefold, minor nicks and tears to the edges appropriate to the age of the print otherwise the sheet is in excellent condition.
+Condition: crisp and well-printed early impression with a few faint spots, a flattened centrefold, minor nicks and tears to the edges appropriate to the considerable age of the print, otherwise in an excellent condition.
 The print is backed with a support sheet of archival (millennium quality) washi paper.

 I am selling this large masterpiece of etching that seems to shimmer with light, for [deleted] at the time of posting this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).